Altinum: The port and the canals

 The foundations of another porticoed dock similarly linked to a large building were detected along the canal which marked the southern border of the town, whose bed was indicated by a considerable depression in the terrain in the mid-60s.
 It stretched eastwards immediately before the northern shoulder of the bridge which linked the Via Annia to the town.
 It is dated to the late Republic period.
-It was in a key position in the immediate vicinity of the southern entrance of the town and along a fluvial a route which started from the port and must have gone through the Santa Maria canal.
+It was in a key position in the immediate vicinity of the southern entrance of the town and along a fluvial route which started from the port and must have gone through the Santa Maria canal.
 This canal was connected to it.
-It was also liked to the Via Annia.
-From here goods could reach the inland markets overland via the Via Annia or by following a wide canal with wooden banks which flanked this road in the north.
+It was also linked to the Via Annia.
+From here, goods could reach the inland markets overland via the Via Annia or by following a wide canal with wooden banks which flanked this road in the north.

 UNESCO World Heritage Site

 The "Venice and her Lagoon" UNESCO World Heritage Site was established in 1987.
 It includes the Altinum archaeological area.